johnofleek/RPi_SierraWireless_PPP/README.md

 The chat script is written to allow PAP or CHAP authentication.

-Note that the reason pppd's built in authentication isn't used is that the modules don't like doing that
+Note that the reason pppd's built in authentication isn't used is that some of the modules don't like doing that

 # Get started - RPi command line

-## copy the scripts for pppd to use
+## Copy the scripts for pppd to use
 ```
 sudo apt-get install ppp
 sudo cp pppPilot /etc/ppp/peers/